-We conduct sports and cultural programs annually and also motivate the students to participate in national college level events.

-5.1.13 Does the institution have an institutionalized mechanism for student placement?
+- We conduct sports and cultural programs annually and also motivate the students to participate in national college level events.
+Sports uniform and costumes are provided to students for participation in national or competitive effects.
+Attendance and special classes are conducted for students who miss the session due to participation at various events. - 5.1.13 Does the institution have an institutionalized mechanism for student placement?
 What are the services provided to help students identify job opportunities, prepare themselves for interviews, and develop entrepreneurship skills?

-Yes we have a student placement team with an industrial expert as chairman for the same.
+• Yes we have a student placement team with a industrial expert as chairman for the same.
 Pre-placement classes are conducted as a part of the same.